JoeyyScott/Gamer-Supplies/README.md

 + With more experience with Django and time on the project I would have liked to experiment with a multitude of coupon features:
     + Allowing coupons to only be used through a set period of time or on specific orders.
     + Generate and email a discount coupon code for the proposed subscription feature above.
+    + Allowing superusers to choose a coupon type (percentage, static or only for a specific price range/category/brand).

 #### [Back to top](#contents)